 - User data files

 - Code42 settings, license, and identity data

-- (Windows only, and optionally) system user settings (USMT data)
+- Windows devices only: System user settings (USMT data)

 The following directs you to instructions for specific tasks and environments.

 Follow one of the links below for instructions about migrating.

 (To migrate USMT data, do not follow these links.
 Instead, see the next section.)